mvdh7/pytzer/docs/modules/equilibrate.md

 The equilibrium state is defined in code by the `eqstate`.
 This is a series of numbers that quantifies the balance of each equilibrium in the solution.
 It contains either  one more entry than `eles`, or the same number of entries as `eles`.
 These entries are in the same order as the corresponding thermodynamic equilibrium constants in the input variable `lnks`, as follows.
 The entries that have a corresponding value in `eles` are for the equilibrium that that `ele` undergoes.
 The 'extra' entry, if present, is for the water equilibrium (dissociation into hydroxide ions and protons).
 The `eqstate` can be converted into molalities using the function `.eqstate2mols` (see below).

+The available equilibria are described in the [dissociation](../dissociation) module.

 ---

 ## `.solve` - solve a single equilibrium